 Encouragement of Trade Union activity and feedback

 We openly communicate the right to join a union on our intranet, providing direct links from our main page to NGSU’s details and website.
 We publish summaries of all our formal recognised union meetings on the Society’s Employee Involvement intranet site, where we also provide a link to the union’s website and all joint statements announcing employee policy changes.
 We also provide NGSU contact details when the Society has an obligation to consult with employees.
-We publicise NGSU’s biennial conference to all employees, allow access to the live stream, provide speakers and input for the conference content.
-In 2022 Nationwide welcomed NGSU’s decision to create a Green Advisory Group to support us making further sustainability improvements and suggestions relating to Corporate Social Responsibility issues.
+We publicise NGSU’s biennial conference to all employees, provide speakers and input for the conference content.
+Nationwide engages with the NGSU Green Advisory Group to support sustainability improvements and develop suggestions relating to Corporate Social Responsibility issues.

 We notify employees of changes to Terms and Conditions via a joint statement or policy update agreed with NGSU.
 These are emailed to employees and included in our weekly news update.
-The joint statement provides links to NGSU’s own communications, newsletters and videos where applicable.
+The joint statement provides links to NGSU’s own communications, where applicable.

 Monitoring labour rights risks